About FGCCC

 Our officers and members are all volunteers.
 We range across the political spectrum and our main goal is to support the Center and P&R Department.

 FGCCC is also planning long-range sustainable funding of our Community Center campus programs.
-This includes finding grants for new and continuing programs, as well as working on the creation of a Parks and Recreation District in the future.
+This includes advising on and helping to find grants for new and continuing programs.

 Our Members